jan-pr/Fraud-Detection/README.md

 - You will get a warning if you near GitHub's free LFS limits.
 GitHub **will not charge** you unless you manually purchase more space.

 ---

+## 📦 Model & Training Files (Alternative Download)

+Due to Git LFS issues or quota limits, you can alternatively download the required model, encoders, and preprocessed data manually.

+- Inside the `flask/` folder, you'll find a file named [`model.txt`](flask/model.txt)
+- This file contains a **Google Drive link** to a folder named `training/`
+- The `training/` folder includes:
+  - Trained ML model
+  - Encoders and preprocessing artifacts
+  - Input data files

+🔽 **Please download and extract the contents of the Drive folder into your local `flask/training/` directory** before running the app.